 Coming from the North via the A7 proceed South going through Selkirk following the A7 to Hawick.
 As you approach Hawick go over the first roundabout and proceed into the town.
 At the second roundabout take the second left onto Mart Street and continue forward to the next roundabout.
 Take the second left onto Weensland Road (A698) and continue for several hundred yards.
-Turn right onto Fenwick Park, up the hill and Number 6 sits on your left-hand side, seventy-
+Turn right onto Fenwick Park, up the hill and Number 6 sits on your right-hand side, seventy-

 five yards up.